siruguri/case_manager/docs/running_app_on_osx.md

     Listening on 0.0.0.0:3000, CTRL+C to stop

 Now you should be able to open your browser, and in the address bar, type in `http://localhost:3000`.
 This should show you the app.

+# Initializing the Database

+The app comes with some test data already initialized for you to play around with.
+To do the initialization, you have to do the following:

+Change to the folder where the app is located.
+Open a _new screen_ in `Terminal` and type in:

+       cd Desktop/apps/case_manager
+       rake db:seed
+       rake db:seed:make_users
+       rake db:seed:make_form_structures
+       rake db:seed:clients

+This will create a few users -

+1. An administrative user: `admin@casemanager.com`, password: `adminpass123`
+1. A volunteer: `vol1@casemanager.com`, password: `volpass123`
+1. A manager, who manages the above volunteer: `mgr1@casemanager.com`, password: `mgrpass123`